anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 </pre>
 Had any of our assertions in this test failed, we would see the failed assertions as well as the expected output and the output we received from our function.

-!!! note
-    It's important to test for the variety of inputs and expected outputs that we outlined [above](#how-should-we-test) and to **never assume that a test is trivial**.
+> It's important to test for the variety of inputs and expected outputs that we outlined [above](#how-should-we-test) and to **never assume that a test is trivial**.
 In our example above, it's important that we test for both "apple" and "Apple" in the event that our function didn't account for casing!

 ### Classes